 Voting and Dividends.
 Each outstanding share of Common Stock shall entitle the holder thereof to one vote on each matter properly submitted to the stockholders of the Company for their vote except for matters related to potential amendments to our Certificate of Incorporation or matters that solely relate to the terms of one or more outstanding series of our Preferred Stock.
 Holders of our Common Stock are entitled to receive, when, as and if declared by the Board, dividends pro rata based on the number of shares of Common Stock held.
-These dividend rights are junior to those of the Preferred Stock holders' rights to dividends.
+These dividend rights are junior to those of the holders of Preferred Stock.

 Liquidation.
-Liquidation preference of the Common Stock holders is junior to that of the Preferred Stock holders.
+Liquidation preference to the holders of Common Stock is junior to that of the holders of Preferred Stock.